Wildlander-mod/wildlander-mod.github.io/1-SupportPages/LauncherCrashes.md

 5. a) If you have more than one drive, try enabling it for at least one more drive as a backup (make sure it has a decent bit of free space, like 15GB).
 Set the size to 'System managed size'.

    b) Otherwise, set a custom size for the drive it's currently on and increase the maximum size to be at least 20GB.

+This Error can also be caused by a corrupt nif/DDS file.
+If adding a page file doesn't resolve, then look through the logfiles' stack section for Meshes or Textures.
+Search your PC for that file.
+Delete the Mod that texture is located in and the zip file for the mod that the file came from.
+Then reinstall from Wabbajack.

 ---

 ## When using a crossbow for the first time Crash code SkyrimSE.exe+7BEC84  (only affects Version 1.0)

- - The crossbow mod needs to initialise and cannot do this while in combat causing the CTD.
+ - The crossbow mod needs to initialize and cannot do this while in combat causing the CTD.

 Fix: When you get your crossbow - equip and unsheathe it right away (unless you obtain while in combat).